Thursday, November 22, 2018

 • the vintages with high scores (95 – 100)

-But if we list them according to the counterfeit bottles I saw and/or inspected in my 27 years career, there are not many names or many vintages in fact, and a list of the most counterfeited Bordeaux Grands Crus wines could be resumed to:
+But if we list them according to the counterfeit bottles I saw and/or inspected in my 27-year career, there are not many names or many vintages in fact, and a list of the most counterfeited Bordeaux Grands Crus wines could be reduced to:

 • Left Bank: Lafite, Mouton, Latour, Haut-Brion (some may say Margaux too, but, here again, personally, I've never seen a fake Margaux either)